Ianfeather/ianfeather.co.uk/src/site/posts/a-maintainable-style-guide.md

 ### The Style Guide

-Once you have a component architecture your Style Guide can simply be another application.
+Once you have a component architecture your Style Guide can be another application.
 Ours is a tiny Ruby app, but you could use absolutely any technology including a simple static site generator.

-The Style Guide simply loads up some data for a particular type of component and then iterates through it: rendering the component and the component description each time.
+All the Style Guide does is load up some data for a particular type of component and then iterate through it: rendering the component and the component description each time.
 Note it's calling styleguide_component which ultimately calls ui_component the same as any other application would.

 <pre class="language-ruby"><code>
 -# Load the data